fibasile/til/_posts/frontend/2019-01-13-the-web-is-a-mess-or-amp-for-the-masses.md

 ---
 layout: article
-title: The web is a mess, or AMP for the masses
+title: The web is a mess, another look at AMP
 tags:
 - amp
 - mobile